rhwood/rhwood.github.io/mutterings/_posts/2006-04-30-a-conversation-with-marc.md

 ---
 title: A Conversation with Marc
 date: 2006-04-30 00:00
-categories: mutterings
+categories: Mutterings
+tags:
+  - GNOME
-tags: GNOME, MacPorts
+  - MacPorts
 redirect_from:
   - /post/171242330555/a-conversation-with-marc
 ---